18 Corporate Wellness Ideas and Wellness Activities for 2023

 People who have cancer don’t typically notice any symptoms at first.
 A cancer screening will be able to detect whether or not you have cancer before the symptoms even start.
 This includes colon cancer, lung cancer, cervical cancer, and breast cancer.

-By promoting cancer screenings within your organization, employees can learn the truth about their internal health and put any worries to rest that they may have about having cancer.
+By promoting cancer screenings as wellness activities within your organization, employees can learn the truth about their internal health and put any worries to rest that they may have about having cancer.
 But if they do end up having cancer, then they can get the proper treatment early on before the cancer spreads throughout their body and becomes inoperable.

 If your company has an Employee Assistance Program, then make sure your employees know about it.
-Often times, employees have a lot of stress in their lives and it doesn’t necessarily have to relate directly to their job either.
+Often times, employees have a lot of stress in their lives (and it doesn’t necessarily have to relate directly to their job, either).

 They could be stressed from having family problems, psychological disorders, grief, substance abuse problems, alcohol problems or any other problem that affects their mental state.